top of page

 • How to advise on postural alignment to optimise the expression of health

-• Autonomic neurogenic release exercises
+• Autonomic neurogenic release exercises (sometimes referred to as TRE)

-• Non-doing contact (touching without intention)
+• Non-doing contact (touching without manipulating)

-These elements are key aspects of the process which promote and encourage a sense of embodiment for clients presenting in a variety of ways.
-Understanding where the client is at, both physically and mentally, helps the therapist to approach them in a manner where they feel met.
-Such approach lets the therapist accommodate and attend to the T.I.M.E which is inhibiting the expression of the clients health without trying to change it.
+Understanding where the client is at, both physically and mentally, helps the therapist to approach them in a manner where they feel met (listened to both somatically and psychologically).
+Such approach lets the therapist accommodate and attend to the arising tendencies, impressions, machinations and experiences (TIME) which may be inhibiting the expression of the clients physiologic and/or psychologic health, without trying to force it to change it.
+The subtle changes then take place naturally.

-Therapist education to help optimise postures to help address asymmetries caused by autonomic nervous system imbalance.
-These postures are offered based on physiologic reasoning, rather than needing to obsessively mimic a pose from a text book, or to try and adopt acrobatic feats to look cool.
+Posture (asana):Therapist education to help optimise postures to help address asymmetries caused by autonomic nervous system imbalance.
+These postures are offered based on physiologic reasoning, rather than needing to obsessively mimic a pose from a text book.

 Patterns:

-Cranioga acknowledges the inherent potential of the body, the intelligence that heals from the inside.
+The Cranioga approach acknowledges the inherent potential of the body, the intelligence that heals from the inside.
 This intelligence can sometimes get hidden or caught in patterns of stress and overwhelm, which can require help/support to re-establish its inherent nature of expressing health.

 In other words, patterns of resistance and/or dissociation can interfere with the expression of this intelligence, causing imbalance and even altered cell formation, which in time can create physiologic disorder.
 Fortunately there is usually potential to re-establish this innate organising force.